holpit/EzAdoVSSolution/README.md

   * \*Always Encrypted\* the procedure contains always encrypted columns
   * \*Non Query\* - procedure returns no results

+###Pocedure Naming Conventions
+####Procedures that are created for the purpose of providing data from web api should be prefixed with the Http Method Type.
+In addition those procedures should return the Http Status and can optionally log errors and return custom messages.
+The RestSample project illustrates some of the conepts.
+  * POST - schema.POST_ENTITY - sample expects json post
+  * PUT - schema.PUT_ENTITY - sample expects json post
+  * DELETE - schema.DELETE_ENTITY - sample expects json post
+  * GET - schema.GET_ENTITY - sample expects query string parameters

 ###Other procedure syntax
 ####In addition to annotations procedures should adhere to the following convention:
   * IF @PARAMETER IS NULL THROW...
 Parameter is now non-nullable